 - Format: Three magistrates sit in the court.
 They will reach a verdict themselves on all cases involving less serious offences, while they will send more serious cases to the Crown court for trial-by-jury.

-- Types of case heard: criminal law, family law, licensing law and other less common cases.
+- Types of case heard: criminal cases, family law, licensing law and other less common cases.

-- Age: Adults, however youth cases may be seen here for very serious charges, or where more than one are accused and some of these are adults.
+- Age: Adults, although youth cases may be seen here for very serious charges, or where more than one are accused and some of these are adults.

 - Format: Jury decides guilt and a judge decides your sentence.

 Part 8 of the Criminal Procedure Rules 2015 says the prosecutor must serve initial details of the prosecution case to both the defendant and the court as soon as practicable, i.e. no later than the beginning of the day of the first hearing.

 Find out more about what happens when you’re in legal trouble in our other articles here.

 - Chat about this subject on our Discussion Boards.